 We’ll be departing Aviemore about midday and picking up from Inverness airport, if necessary, by 1pm before travelling down the road to journey over to Mull.
 Please let us know your travel plans as soon as possible.

-Day 4: Many walkers come to Mull just to walk Ben More, one of the most remote Munros in Scotland.
-While only eight miles in distance the hike includes a total ascent of 1075m and an airy rock scramble.
+Day 2: Many walkers come to Mull just to walk Ben More, one of the most remote Munros in Scotland.
+While only eight miles in distance the hike includes an airy rock scramble.
 Rest assured that guide Andy will be on hand to support all walkers on this highly rewarding hike to the highest point, at 966m, on the island.

 Day of Departure: For those travelling from Oban it’ll be an early departure to make it to the ferry from Craignure back to Oban to pick up the train/bus and/or flight back home